by Dr. Becky Spelman on 14/02/2017

 Our Clinical and Counselling Psychologists in London are able to assist you with a wide range of mental health problems.
 We’ve had great success helping people overcome: the loss of loved ones (bereavement), break-ups, relationship issues, sleep disorders (insomnia), stress depression, social anxiety, past trauma, phobias, addictions, eating disorders, sexual issues and even aiding people on their personal development journey.

-To see a full list of the therapies we offer, click here.
+To see a full list of the therapies we offer, please visit our all services page.

 WHAT IS THE DIFFERENCE BETWEEN A CLINICAL PSYCHOLOGIST AND A COUNSELLING PSYCHOLOGIST?